That moment you’ve been waiting for…

 There are no guarantees that your videos will go viral.
 But you gotta be in it to win it, and the only way you’ll have a chance is to try – and try consistently – by doing the following...

 Trends are an important puzzle piece in your social media marketing strategy and there are several things you need to think about.

-Firstly, consider using trending audio from a popular film, recognizable sound effects, or audio taken from someone else’s viral TikTok or Instagram Reels.
+Firstly, consider using trending audio from a popular film, recognizable sound effects, or audio taken from someone else’s viral TikTok marketing or Instagram Reels.

 Music is crucial on social media, and there are always trending songs making the rounds.
-The song Stay by Justin Beiber and The Kid Laroi was a massive trend on TikTok in 2021, and it attracted content creators worldwide to create funny and creative videos.
+The song Stay by Justin Beiber and The Kid Laroi was a massive trend on TikTok marketing in 2021, and it attracted content creators worldwide to create funny and creative videos.

 Finally, there are hashtags.
 Hashtags have always been an important part of social media as a way to categorize and find content.
 When you’re posting content, using all relevant trending hashtags (you can use up to 30 on IG) will give your content a better chance at ranking.

 You always want to keep social media in mind when thinking about trend analysis.